 Aroused consciences, when they have to do with God, feel this [free justification in Christ alone] to be the only asylum in which they can breathe safely.
 For if the stars which shine most brightly by night lose their brightness on the appearance of the sun, what do we think will be the case with the highest purity of man when contrasted with the purity of God?
 For the scrutiny will be most strict, penetrating to the most hidden thoughts of the heart.

-The Legacy of Charles Finney
+- The Disturbing Legacy of Charles Finney – Dr. Michael Horton

 I still have yet to understand why so many leading evangelical pastors (Billy Graham and the late Jerry Falwell to name two) and others in the movement uphold this man as someone who championed the faith once for all delivered to the saints.
 If there is one person that can be blamed for so many of the current theological and ecclesiological problems we find in the evangelical movement (though there are many causes to be sure), it is Charles Finney.
 These articles deal with the content of what Finney taught and how it was anything but evangelical, in the historical, Gospel sense of the word.